aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 ```
 ex: 2016-08-09 or 2016-08-09 10:00:00 or 2016-08-09T10:00:00-05:00
 ```
-We recommand using a format that include timezone.
+We recommend using a format that includes timezone.

 ### 2.1.2 Single project instruments
 ```